Getting an Interview

 - Senior Consultant (2)

 - Senior Manager (2)

 - Change Management (1)

 - Manager In the Change Management Practice (1)

-I applied online and the process took 2 weeks - interviewed at Enaxis Consulting in December 2012.
+I applied online.
+The process took 2 weeks.
+I interviewed at Enaxis Consulting in December 2012.